Meet the Board Members

 Elizabeth is a member of the Service’s Clinical Governance Committee and Remuneration Committee.

 Elizabeth’s appointment is for four years and runs from 1 February 2020 to 31 January 2024.

 John McGuigan, Non Executive Director

 John McGuigan joined Standard Life in 2013 as Managing Director of Customer Service.
 Shortly after joining, he assumed responsibility for the Company’s businesses in Ireland and Germany.
-In 2018, at the point Standard Life was acquired by The Phoenix Group, John became the Customer Director for the Group.
+In 2018, at the point Standard Life was acquired by The Phoenix Group, John became the Customer Director for the Group until he retired in 2022.
 Prior to joining Standard Life, John worked for 7 years at Telefonica with his last appointment being Managing Director for Sales and Customer Service in Telefonica Germany.
-John is also the Deputy Chair of Scottish Financial Enterprise which represents Financial Services in Scotland.
+He is an executive coach with Merryck & Co and the Chair of Scottish Financial Enterprise and the Chair of Scottish Rugby Limited.

 John’s appointment is for four years and runs from 1 October 2021 to 30 September 2025.

 Cecil Meiklejohn has spent over 25 years working within local government in a variety of roles, including as a voluntary sector partner and latterly as an elected councillor which enables her to bring a broad range of skills and knowledge, particularly of the public sector.
 In her elected capacity she is currently the Leader of Falkirk Council, Chair of the Community Planning Partnership and a member of the Integrated Joint Board.
 Her previous positions as a non executive director with the Care Inspectorate and in her current elected role, includes leading on areas such as Strategic Planning and working with a broad range of partners, through Community Planning Partnership and COSLA, giving her a working knowledge of the Health and Local and National Government agendas which is key at this time to the further integration of Health and Social Care.